About the Site

 This website is meant to be a creative hub, a place where I can express myself without having to confine myself to the likes of a private diary.
-In this new technological age, blog-type sites are on the rise, and why go against that, right?
 However, this website is (or will be) more than just a place to put my daily ranting and political diatribe.
-It is also a website where I will put any creative works I find time to upload or write down.
+It is a website where I will put any creative works I find time to write down, design, or edit.
 It is also a place where I will simply just talk about myself and what is happening in my life.
-Yes, the boring, who-cares, why do you waste your energy type of discussion.
+Yes, the boring, who-cares, why-do-you-waste-your-energy type of discussion.

-Why a blog-type setup?
-Simply because I find it works best for me, but also partially because it is the trend.
-It is the end-product of a lot of soul searching.
-This website had been almost 11 years in the making.
+This website had been almost eight years in the making when it launched in 2005.
 Starting from a Geocities free account to what you are seeing now, it has gone through several short-lived iterations.
-Over those years, I never really found what I was looking for and now, with this (x version) of the website, I think I have finally got it.
-So, here it finally is, in instant gratification!
+Over those years, I never really found what I was looking for and now, with this version of the website, I think I have finally have it.

-So, what is with the name?
-The explanation is simple enough.
-Dymersion is the combination of a previous Intenet alias, “Dymero,” and the English word “immersion.”
+So, what’s with the name?
+Dymersion is the combination of my Intenet alias, “Dymero,” and the English word “immersion.”
 Dymersion is all about me taking a dive (so to speak) into the daily world and bringing up from the depths my analysis of that world.
-It’s also about you doing the same thing; except in your case, you should be forming your own analysis, whether similar or different to my own.
+It’s also about you doing the same thing, though you should be forming your own analysis, whether similar or different to my own.

 Copyright

 This website is protected under United States copyright law.
-It is protected by a Creative Commons license, in particular the attribute, non-commerical, share-alike version.
+It is protected by a Creative Commons license, in particular the attribute, share-alike version.
 This allows you to display, distribute, and copy the contents of this blog’s entries without the need to ask for permission.
 You are also free to creative derivative works based on this blog’s entries.
 For any public display or work based off my own, you must attribute the original content to me.
 This can be done as simply as linking to the blog entry in which you found the original content.
-Also, any derivative works must be given a license identical to this one, and none of my content may be used for commercial purposes.
+Also, any derivative works must be given a license identical to the one I use.

 I originally did not extend the license to my photographs and other images.
 However, after some careful consideration, I have decided to change my policy.
 All photographs and images I create are covered under the same license described above.
 A good way of finding an image that is mine is looking in my Flickr gallery.
-Any image or photograph that is not mine will not be found in this gallery, and I will also indicate to whom the image belongs.
+Any image or photograph that is not mine and or is in the public domain will not be found in this gallery, and I will also indicate to whom the image belongs.

 Many Thanks To…